-Students will witness demonstrations in LTI's High Voltage Laboratory, including tests to determine protection effectiveness of blades, and high current tests of typical conductors and fittings.
+Students will witness demonstrations in the NTS Pittsfield High Voltage laboratory, including tests to determine protection effectiveness of blades, and high current tests of typical conductors and fittings.

-J. Anderson Plumer, founder and Chief Engineer of LTI will present the course.
+J. Anderson Plumer, Chief Engineer (LTI founder), will present the course.
 Mr. Plumer has spent most of his engineering career in the study of lightning hazards and the development of protection methods for aerospace systems and structures.
 He has been involved continuously in the formulation of new verification methods and standards for aircraft and wind turbines.
 Mr. Plumer is the author or co-author of numerous technical publications and the book, "Lightning Protection of Aircraft".

-Since 1977, engineers at LTI have been devoted to eliminating lightning hazards to advanced systems through research, development, engineering and simulated lightning testing.
-The company is known internationally for work in the development and certification of lightning protection for aircraft and other complex systems.
+Since 1977, our engineers have been devoted to eliminating lightning hazards to advanced systems through research, development, engineering and simulated lightning testing.
+Our work is known internationally for development and certification of lightning protection for aircraft and other complex systems.
 Clients include most of the world's major airframe and aerospace equipment manufacturers, wind turbine manufacturers, and a wide range of others in fields such as petroleum products, utilities, telecommunications, space launch complexes, commercial electronics and recreational facilities.